ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Find out more about <a href="https://www.threesixtygiving.org/support/why-publish-grants-data/" target="_blank">the benefits of publishing 360Giving data.</a>

 ## About grants management systems
-Funders of all shapes and sizes have become 360Giving data publishers, using a wide range of grants management systems and some by collecting basic data in spreadsheets.
+Funders of all shapes and sizes have become 360Giving data publishers, using a range of grants management systems and some by collecting basic data in spreadsheets.

 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.

-One of the first questions we’ll ask when you contact 360Giving Helpdesk is what grants management systems you use.
-Whatever the answer, there will be useful learning we can share from our work supporting over 200 other funders to share their grants data.
+When you contact 360Giving Helpdesk we will ask what grants management systems you use.
+Whatever the answer, there will be useful learning to share from our work supporting over 200 other funders to share their grants data.

 Go to the [prepare page](../../guidance/prepare-data) for further details about the likely impact your grants management system on your publishing process.

 ### Publishing resources for community foundations
 For community foundations using the Digits2 grants management system there is special guidance about how to use a built-in 360Giving data extract for publishing 360Giving data.

-Read the guide for [community foundations using D2 system.](../../guidance/cf-guidance)
+Read the guide for [community foundations using the D2 system.](../../guidance/cf-guidance)

 ## Key concepts